mbari-org/pbp-doc/docs/pbp-hmb-gen/index.md

   --output-dir dir      Output directory --output-prefix prefix
                         Output filename prefix
-  --s3                  s3 access involved.
+  --s3                  s3 access is involved, possibly with required credentials.
-  --gs                  gs access involved.
+  --s3-unsigned         s3 access is involved, not requiring credentials.
   --download-dir dir    Directory for any downloads (e.g., when s3 or gs is involved).
   --assume-downloaded-files
                         If any destination file for a download exists, assume it was downloaded already.